Top Kenya VPN in 2023

 There is a real threat of cyberattacks in Kenya.
 Currently, the country ranks 69 out of 127 countries according to the Global Threat Index.
 Developing countries are at higher risk for cybercrimes and hackers often target younger users.
 There are several instances of hackers targeting Kenyan banks in recent years.
 In addition to banks, government websites are also targeted.
 In June 2019, a group of websites was hacked by Indonesian Hackers.
 Microsoft has predicted a further increase in cybercrime in the country.

 The government did pass a law in 2019 to become more compliant with GDPR data privacy regulations.
 Kenya also does not participate in an intelligence alliance such as 9 Eyes or 14 Eyes.
-VPN users can use servers with some comfort that their data will not be shared with other governments.
+Kenya VPN users can use servers with the comfort that their data will not be shared with other governments.
 There is also no evidence that ISPs inside of the country collect user data.

 Internet Speed and VPN Accessibility